 Here are a few simple ways to develop your communications skills.

 - Improve your listening skills: Listen, don’t lecture.
-Active listening involves paying attention to a conversation, and taking the time to understand what is being discussed.
+Active listening involves paying attention to a conversation, and listening carefully to understand what is being discussed.
 By active listening you can draw out details that might not otherwise be shared.
 Avoid interrupting, paraphrase and repeat back what has been said, demonstrate concern, ask open-ended questions and wait to share your opinion

 - Get out of your comfort zone: Be the first person to ask a question in a meeting or at a conference.
 Share your expertise, thoughts and aspirations with your colleagues or over a platform such as LinkedIn